Skip to content

 The daemon logs a warning for missing directories at startup but keeps running.

-Well-known sources (like claude-code) have AllowSymlinks: true set automatically because their standard paths include symlinked marketplace plugins.
+All well-known sources have AllowSymlinks: true set automatically when added via CLI — their standard paths often include symlinked directories.
 Custom sources default to AllowSymlinks: false — opt in per source if you trust the targets.

 External skills loaded from disk go through: